-Qualifications for Records Coordinator
+- Qualifications for Records Coordinators

-- Have knowledge of the work and responsibilities of their assigned department or area(s)
+- Permanent employees (no students or temporary workers) and have knowledge of the work and responsibilities of their assigned department or area(s.

 How to Appoint Records Coordinators

 To appoint a records coordinator, please fill out Records Coordinator Appointment Form.
 Please complete the entire form, sign and return the appointment form to the University Records Management Office at Mail Stop 8089.